limosa-io/laravel-scim-server/README.md

 # TODO

+TODO for the next releases.

 * How to do validation?
-* emit events for all SCIM actions, with resulting laravel models
+* Emit events for all SCIM actions, with resulting laravel models
 * Deal with the limitations of SCIM, including
 	* Error handling.
 Very limited.
 What if two fields are wrong?
 	* Yet another schema.
 Please user JSON Schema.